+Ask the students what kinds of floating objects they could hold onto if no lifejacket is available.
 Ask the students if they have ever worn or seen a lifejacket.
 Where did they see it?
-Ask the students what kinds of floating objects they could hold onto if no lifejacket is available.

-7. Always tell someone when and where you are going near water Keep yourself safe:
+7. Always tell someone when and where you are going near water